PARENTS AND CARERS' NOTICEBOARD

 TRIPLE P Parenting Group

 Triple P allows parents to choose techniques that work best for them and their families.
+Below there are links to individual seminars and courses that run over a period of weeks.
 We provide the information, but you choose the ideas to use and that will work!
 Please click on the links below;

 UNDERSTANDING YOUR CHILD - The Solihull Approach